BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 !battle(["Statuary", :GARCHOMP, 0])

-While a fast Ice type can make this not really a problem, they can wear most teams down quickly.
-Technically you can actually get through this room without having a single battle with very careful movement, so figure out how to get through however you like.
+While a fast Ice type can one-shot them, they can wear most teams down quickly.
+Technically you can actually get through this room without having a single battle with very careful movement!

 !enc(661)